exa303/lfcs/swap.md

 * 4 `sudo swapon /swapfile2`

-In order to mount swapfile on boot up you need to edit `/etc/fstab`. after rebooting system check total swapspace with `free -m`.
+In order to mount swapfile on boot up you need to edit `/etc/fstab`. after rebooting system check total swap space with `free -m`.

 Swap space recomendations: